qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/table_remote_model.rst

 Implement your subclass
 =======================

-For the correct implementation of the remote table model you have to define/overwrite two methods ``_loadRowCount`` and ``_loadRowData``.
+To correctly implement the remote table model you have to define/overwrite two methods ``_loadRowCount`` and ``_loadRowData``.
 Both are automatically called by the table widget.

 ::